jayeshpmahajan/Jayesh-New-Docs/docs/demo.md

 **Note:**
 Check the statement

  ./ledger.properties:/scalar/ledger/ledger.properties
 in the docker-compose-ledger-auditor.yml  which is provided along with the documentation.
-This statement is actually added to override the existing ledger.properties.
+This statement is actually added to override existing ledger.properties.

-    In case, ScalarDL and ScalarDB are not used together in the application (in other words, not using Functions in the application), then it is required to remove this statement from the docker-compose-ledger-auditor.yml file.
+In case, ScalarDL and ScalarDB are not used together in the application (  in other words, not using Functions in the application) then it is required to remove this statement from the  docker-compose-ledger-auditor.yml file.